OdeliaFink/planned-assessment/README.md

 ## Chronological Display

-Memories are displayed in the order they were posted, with the most recent memory appearing at the top.
-This chronological order is maintained through the use of a chained column.
+Memories are displayed in order they were posted, with the most recent memory appearing appended to the bottom.
+This chronological order is maintained through the use of a chained column and can be adjusted by toggling the button.

 ## Stretch goals:

-- Added verification in form inputs
-- Likes and Comments: Allowing users to like and comment on memories, enhancing user engagement.
+### Likes and Comments:

+Allowing users to like and comment on memories, enhancing user engagement.

+### Notifications:

-- Notifications: Sending notifications to users when their memories receive likes or comments.
+Sending notifications to users when their memories receive likes or comments.

+### User login:

-- User login: Users can create an account by providing their email address, username, and password.
+Users can create an account by providing their email address, username, and password.

+### Privacy Settings:

-- Privacy Settings: Giving users control over the visibility of their memories (public, private, friends-only).
+Giving users control over the visibility of their memories (public, private, friends-only).
-- Responsiveness: Having mobile and tablet versions custom media queries to fit the different viewports.